2025 Solar Incentives Guide for Campton Hills, IL - Tax Credits & Rebates

 EcoWatch's Campton Hills, IL Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your system, or any local Campton Hills solar installer, can help you learn what incentives you qualify for.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your solar system, or any local Campton Hills solar installer, can help you learn more about what incentives you might want to apply for.

-How much will solar panels save me on my electric bill in Campton Hills annually?
+How much can I save annually on my electric bill if I install solar panels on my Campton Hills home?

-After adding solar panels to your Campton Hills home, you can expect to save about $779.26 per year, or approximately $14,805.86 over the next 20 years.
+Once you add solar panels to your house in Campton Hills, you can expect to save about $779.26 per year, or approximately $14,805.86 over 20 years.

 When does the federal solar tax credit end?